 AAA service is available to a member who is driving or riding in a qualified vehicle that becomes disabled.
-The member will be required to present a valid membership card or dues receipt and qualified identification in his/her name at the time AAA service is rendered.
+The member will be required to present a valid membership card or dues receipt and a valid photo ID in his/her name at the time AAA service is rendered.
 (Refer to paragraph 5, 6.)
 When upgrading to a different membership level the benefits go into effect at the next disablement.

 When a valid membership identification is not presented at the time of service, the member may be required to pay to the independent contract station the commercial rate for services rendered.
 A receipt in the name of the individual being serviced must be presented to the club for adjustment consideration in accordance with paragraph 17.